Galileo 7 Con 2005

 Mark Allen Shepherd's actual face was never seen on screen, his character never said a single word, yet he gained an overwhelming popularity that culminated in a whole episode about, you guessed it, Morn.
 We dropped into his panel just when Mark was performing the last of a couple of Tai Chi exercises with a handful of visitors (as we learned later an extra fee had been charged for this training).
 There were only few questions from fans, also because it was rather early in the morning.
 But Mark made the best of it, and he sang his (or rather Morn's) versions of "Moon River" and of "Ring of Fire" where it didn't matter that his voice wasn't oiled so well because it was very funny.

-Mark was going to pursue a career as a marine biologist, and he was involved in the development of sea corn -- that is, corn that would grow faster under water (or has he been joking?).
+Mark was going to pursue a career as a marine biologist, and he was involved in the development of sea corn - that is, corn that would grow faster under water (or has he been joking?).
 The actor now lives in Germany with his German wife Tanja and a baby, Leonard Alexander.
 They both joined him on the stage for a moment.
 Among his more recent jobs was the English voice-over of a promotional video of the small town of Dreieich (near Frankfurt), but nothing exciting.
 Mark also works as a photographer in his spare time, and his favorite motive are the yellow Raps (rapeseed) fields in Germany.
 There was an auction going on with some of his photographs which we liked very much.
-Unfortunately we couldn't stay on the convention until the end of the bidding.
+Unfortunately we couldn't stay at the convention until the end of the bidding.
 Mark has begun to learn German, but since he is always talking English with his wife this is still a work in progress.
 Yet, much like a demonstration of his good intent he recited a top ten list in German of what Morn would have said, had he ever been allowed to talk.
 On the top of the list was: "One day they will call this place 'Morn's'."

 Mark told us the story about his very first day on the set as Morn.
 He had no car, and no bus was going that early in the morning, so he spent the night until 3 a.m. in a restaurant drinking coffee.
 He was offered a ride to the Paramount Studios from there.
 When he arrived at the stage, no one was waiting for him and someone asked him, "How can I help you?"
 He was then sent to stage 4.
 There an assistant came and said, "You're not on my list.
 Why are you here?"
 But Michael Westmore saw that and welcomed his "favorite alien".
 The assistant apologized: "I didn't know.
 I just work here."
 So Mark got into his heavy mask and costume.
 It was over 100°F, and the air conditioning was not working.
 He struggled hard to endure this until the end of the shooting.
 At the end of the day he was told, "We've been making jokes whether you'd fall over."